How to implement a work-from-home program

 Creating a temporary program

-If you’re implementing a work-from-home program as a sudden but temporary response to the COVID-19 pandemic, focus on the most essential functions of your business first, and expect to see a decline in productivity.
+If you’re implementing a work-from-home program, focus on the most essential functions of your business first, and expect to see a decline in productivity.

 Shifting from onsite to remote is a delicate process, especially when it has to be done suddenly.
 Neither your systems nor your team will have as much the time as they need to adapt.
 “If you’re forced into this, lower your expectations and just survive,” advises Cummins.